 This result means the your spa water is scale forming.
 Now that you have a couple of examples to go by, why don't you try some of your own?

 You may have noticed that there is no conversion numbers on the conversion chart, for the pH levels.

 That's because your pH value that you get from your test sample, is plugged directly into the pool saturation index formula.

-The fact of the matter is that - as a spa or swimming pool operator, knowledge of it will be helpful in preventing your pool or spa from becoming either corrosive or scale forming.
-Once your water balancing factors are maintained, there will be very little concern for the ideal range of your Langelier or pool Saturation index
+The fact of the matter is that - as a spa or swimming pool operator, knowledge of it will be helpful in preventing your swimming pools and spas from becoming either corrosive or scale forming.
+Once your water balancing factors are maintained, there will be very little concern for the ideal range of your Langelier Saturation index